sannidhi29/personalized-hypnogram/README.md

 f. plot_sleep_architecture(times, stages): Creates hypnogram showing how sleep stages change over time.
 Displays time on the x-axis and sleep stages on the y-axis.

+# Installation

+This project uses two Python packages:

+- matplotlib
+- pytest

+These packages are listed in the `requirements.txt` file.

+To install them:

+1. Download or clone this project from GitHub.
+2. Open the project folder on your computer.
+3. Open the terminal in that folder.
+4. Type this command: pip install -r requirements.txt